spencerbutler/tmux-tweaks/README.md

 in this plugin.
 It is highly recommended to use the most recent version of tmux available.

 ## Install
 This assumes you don't already have a $HOME/.tmux.conf.
-If you do, you'll need to move it out of the way to use this plugin.
+If you do, you'll need to move it out of the way or just merge in the relevant options to your config.
 ___
 ### Install Script
 The [bin/tmux-init.sh](../master/bin/tmux-init.sh) helper script has been tested to install (if missing) git and tmux, this [repo](../../), the [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) along with the awesome plugins [Resurrect](https://github.com/tmux-plugins/tmux-resurrect) and [Continuum](https://github.com/tmux-plugins/tmux-continuum)
 -- successfully on Debian, Raspbian, FreeBSD, OpenBSD and CentOS 7.
+(You don't need the `Git Clone` step if you use the script.)

 #### Linux
 `wget -qO- https://raw.githubusercontent.com/spencerbutler/tmux-tweaks/master/bin/tmux-init.sh | bash -s`